generalistprogrammer/generalistprogrammer.github.io/convert-whatsapp-chat-to-pdf.md

 - Requires significant manual formatting work
 - Email size limits may prevent large chat exports

 **Verdict:** Only viable for text-only chats under 40,000 characters.
-For a professional result, use [ChatToPDF.app](https://chattopdf.app).
+For a professional result, use a dedicated conversion tool.

 ### Method 4: Copy-Paste to Word Document (Worst Option)